zocker-160/ifm/doc/solving.rst

 hopefully will be in a later version.
 They are:

-* If you have more than one link or join which connects the same two rooms, then if any of them set the ``length`` attribute, they must all set it---and to the same value.
+* If you have more than one link or join which connects the same two rooms, then if any of them set the :keyword:`length` attribute, they must all set it---and to the same value.
 Otherwise IFM will give an error.

-* Unsafe tasks in a ``follow`` task chain normally cause all the previous tasks in the chain to be marked unsafe too (so the solver will avoid trying the first, knowing it'll be forced to do something distasteful later).
+* Unsafe tasks in a :keyword:`follow` task chain normally cause all the previous tasks in the chain to be marked unsafe too (so the solver will avoid trying the first, knowing it'll be forced to do something distasteful later).
 However, some tasks are not known to be unsafe until just before they might be done---specifically, those for which there is no return path.
 This is because whether there's a return path depends on where you are now.
-So a ``follow`` chain could possibly lead to a game-solving dead end.
+So a :keyword:`follow` chain could possibly lead to a game-solving dead end.

-* There's a problem with the ``leave/need`` attribute combination.
+* There's a problem with the :keyword:`leave/need` attribute combination.
 The game solver could select a path from one room to another in which an item must be left behind at one point, but is needed for movement later on in the path.
 This sort of path should be invalid, but isn't.

 .. rubric:: Footnotes